sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 - ../../components/monitoring
 ```

 If RBAC is enabled in your cluster, it is highly recommended to deploy cAdvisor with privileged access to your cluster.
 With privileged access, cAdvisor will have the necessary permissions to gather and display detailed information about the resources used by your Sourcegraph instance.
-It's a considered as the key component for monitoring and troubleshooting.
+It's considered a key component for monitoring and troubleshooting.
 See [Deploy cAdvisor](#deploy-cadvisor) below for more information.

 ### Deploy cAdvisor